Diabetes and chemotherapy

 I am diabetic.
 Are there extra risks if I have chemotherapy?

-If you have diabetes, you need to eat regularly to keep your blood sugar stable.
+If you have diabetes, your blood sugar may need closer monitoring while you are having treatment.
 Most people with diabetes are used to juggling their need for food with their diabetes medicines.
 Chemotherapy can make you feel sick or be sick.
 You may not want to eat and so this can be a problem.
 If you can't eat, your blood sugar could drop too low, causing faintness, sweating and coma.
 This is called a hypoglycaemic attack.

 There are 2 different types of diabetes and depending on which type you have will alter how you manage it.
 If you have